imatix/gsl/README.md

     .   year = year + 1
     .endwhile

-I'm now going to generate a little HTML report of how the different calculations.
+I'm now going to generate a little HTML report of the different calculations.
 The listing below shows the third version of interest.gsl:

     .output "deposits.html"
     <html>